2 minute read

 Surgery under general anaesthesia in day hospital

-If you have more severe dental phobia, you’re replacing multiple teeth at once or you’re having another surgical procedure such as bone grafting, we may recommend general anaesthesia.
+If you have more severe dental phobia, you're replacing multiple teeth at once or you're having another surgical procedure such as full mouth dental implants, including All-on-4®, or bone grafting, we may recommend general anaesthesia.
 This is an induced state of unconsciousness that lasts throughout the procedure.

 Pain-free dental implant surgery in Perth

-Whether you want to replace one tooth, several teeth or all of your teeth, book a consultation with our experienced dentist Dr David Norcross to find out more about your options for dental implants and sleep dentistry in Perth.
+Whether you want to replace one tooth, several teeth or all of your teeth, book a consultation with one of our experienced dentists to find out more about your options for dental implants and sleep dentistry in Perth.